paigeweber13/fine-hardware-visualization/README.md

    - have it check architecture to know what size of caches
    - have it populate architecture.h
    - improve software engineering: make it consistent what calls likwid, etc.

+# Examples design
+Examples should be designed with simplicity as a priority.
+There should be no fancy cli argument handling and recompilation should be limited.

+Three features should be supported in each example:
+ - Manual measurements to demonstrate bottlenecks
+ - fhv measurements to demonstrate bottlenecks
+ - Likwid CLI support for testing

+./makefile
+Handles compilation of examples

+./examples/test_code/
+Should contain 1 source file.
+This file should have no dependencies outside of the standard library when manual measurements are made.

+A single file should contain manual timing, likwid cli, and FHV metering.
+You pick the one you want with compile time flags.
+These flags should be:
+ - -DLIKWID_CLI for using the likwid-perfctr cli
+ - -DFHV for using fhv

+A single file should contain both basic and optimized code.
+The code used will be chosen by compile-time flags:
+ - -DBASIC_CODE for basic code
+ - -DOPT_CODE for optimized code

+Has 3+ scripts for testing
+ - manual timing that stresses both cpu and mem
+ - likwid cli examples
+ - fhv usage that stresses both cpu and mem

+./examples/test_code/data/
+Contains test data output from above scripts

+./examples/test_code/visualizations/
+Contains visualizations of data

 # Other similar tools:
 ## Kerncraft: